 Conclusion

-The symptoms of menopause are troublesome indeed.
-Life could be all the more tormenting when you have spells of hot feet, along with hot flashes and night sweats.
+You may find the symptoms of menopause troublesome indeed.
+It could be a bigger menace when you have hot feet alongside hot flashes and night sweats, primarily if you do not address it immediately.
 Maintaining a healthy lifestyle and following all the measures appropriately could relieve you from hot feet.
 However, ensure that you watch the frequency and severity of hot feet.
 Whenever you notice any abnormality, do not delay consulting the doctor.